 “FLOTUS”, the First Lady of the United States, organizes social events and welcomes visitors from around the world to the White House.
-Her role is often a complicated one as she balances caring for her family with her responsibilities to the President, and to the social initiatives she chooses to work on during her time as First Lady.
+Her role is a busy one as she balances caring for her family with her responsibilities to the President, and to the social initiatives she chooses to work on during her time as First Lady.

 An important part of the administration’s foreign policy is negotiating treaties with other economic superpowers.
 As a peace maker, the president travels to summits and conferences to meet with other heads-of-state about global concerns, such as confronting terrorism and safeguarding the environment.
 He invites leaders of other nations to the White House to attend formal state dinners or for candid talks about matters of foreign policy.

 Balance of Power

 The powers of each of the three branches of government are carefully kept in check by the other two.

 - As a lawmaker, the President has the responsibility to approve the laws created by Congress.
 When the President receives a bill or resolution that both chambers of Congress have voted on, he can sign it into law or veto it.
 Though Congress could override a presidential veto with a 2/3 vote, more often the new legislation is reworked until it is approved by both Congress and the President.